phuse-org/CTDasRDF/doc/Repository-Ref.md

 Folder Structure
 ----------------

-A brief description of the project folder structure and content.
+Project folder structure and content.

 -   **/SPARQL**
     -   SPARQL scripts for working with the data in the triplestore.
-All scripts must contain a comment header describing their function.
-Files may contain multiple independent scripts, like MiscQueries.rq.
-Scripts should indicate SPARQL extensions specific to Stardog whenever used.
+All scripts must contain a comment header describing their function and  should indicate SPARQL extensions specific to Stardog whenever used.
+Files like MiscQueries.rq contain multiple independent scripts.
--   **/Wiki/Images**
-    -   TO BE REMOVED.
-Curentlly contains project logo and data conversion program flow (to be update/removed)

 ### Data